Ephesians 5

 Ephesians 5 is the fifth chapter of the Epistle to the Ephesians in the New Testament of the Christian Bible.
 Traditionally, it is believed to be written by Apostle Paul while he was in prison in Rome (around AD 62).
 More recently, it is suggested to be written between AD 80 and 100 by another writer using Paul's name and style, however this theory is not widely accepted.
-This chapter is a part of Paul's exhortation (Ephesians 4–6), with the particular section about how Christians should live in the world (4:17–5:20) and in their responsibilities as households (5:21–6:9).
+This chapter is a part of Paul's exhortation (Ephesians 4–6), containing a particular section about how Christians should live in the world and covering their responsibilities as households.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 33 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: